groovybits/rscap/README.md

 ## TODO - roadmap plans

-- Multiple monitor client support so one monitor client handles all the probes.
 - Audio analysis, capture, sampling showing amplitude graphs and noise violations of various broadcasting regulations.
 - Caption packets and other NAL and SEI data / metadata extraction and sending.
 - (WIP) Add more information header to the stream data metadata like network stats, mediainfo, captions, ancillary data.